xddxdd/blog/source/_posts/en/article/modify-website/serve-gopher-with-nginx.lantian/index.md

 .[CR][LF]
 ```

-Under the background of lacking computing power, Gopher protocol was widely used in the 1990s due to its extreme simplicity.
-But since the only thing a client can do is to send a URL, it is much more complicated to allow the client to post data onto the server, for searching or comment sections as example.
+Under the background of lacking computing power, the Gopher protocol was widely used in the 1990s due to its extreme simplicity.
+But since the only thing a client can do is to send a URL, it is much more complicated to allow the client to post data onto the server, like for searching or comment sections.
 In addition, the server can only return the file itself but nothing else, unlike HTTP where additional response headers are allowed.
-This means the client need to find out the type of response based on previous Gophermaps, or even guess on its own.
+This means the client needs to find out the type of response based on previous Gophermaps, or even guess on its own.
 Therefore, Gopher was eventually replaced with functionally superior HTTP.

 But Gopher protocol isn't dead.
-As of now (year 2021), there are still actively maintained Gopher server software such as [Gophernicus](https://github.com/gophernicus/gophernicus), and there are sites serving over Gopher.
+As of now (the year 2021), there are still actively maintained Gopher server software such as [Gophernicus](https://github.com/gophernicus/gophernicus), and there are sites serving over Gopher.

 If you want to try visiting Gopher sites, you may try [Overbite extension for Firefox](https://gopher.floodgap.com/overbite/), or client software like [Gopherus](http://gopherus.sourceforge.net/).

-Why nginx?
+Why Nginx?
 ----------

-Compared to a software designed specifically for Gopher, such as Gophernicus, nginx has better support for modern dynamic web pages.
-For example, it can dynamically generate response based on PHP and ASP.NET (Mono) over FastCGI, or proxy requests to other HTTP servers, effectively making it a Gopher gateway.
+Compared to some software designed specifically for Gopher, such as Gophernicus, Nginx has better support for modern dynamic web pages.
+For example, it can dynamically generate responses based on PHP and ASP.NET (Mono) over FastCGI, or proxy requests to other HTTP servers, effectively making it a Gopher gateway.
 Comparatively, Gophernicus only supports classic CGI and no proxy functionality.
-In addition, nginx is well known for its high performance.
+In addition, Nginx is well known for its high performance.

-But there is one more reason I chose nginx: I was [modifying nginx to use it as a WHOIS server](/en/article/modify-website/serve-dn42-whois-with-nginx.lantian/) (for DN42), and WHOIS protocol is almost the same as Gopher: one request and one response.
+But there is one more reason I chose Nginx: I was [modifying Nginx to use it as a WHOIS server](/en/article/modify-website/serve-dn42-whois-with-nginx.lantian/) (for DN42), and WHOIS protocol is almost the same as Gopher: one request and one response.
 With minor adjustments, I can make my new feature work with Gopher.

-Let nginx support Gopher
+Let Nginx support Gopher
 ------------------------

-nginx, by itself, is an HTTP server.
-Let us ignore for a moment the modern HTTP/2.0 with binary commands, or UDP-based QUIC or HTTP/3.0, and look back at the HTTP/1.1 which was once widely used.
-Back then a request looks like this:
+Nginx, by itself, is an HTTP server.
+Let us ignore for a moment the modern HTTP/2.0 with binary commands, or UDP-based QUIC or HTTP/3.0, and look back at the HTTP/1.1, which was once widely used.
+Back then, a request looks like this:

 ```bash
 GET /test.php HTTP/1.1